mne-tools/mne-python/doc/overview/datasets_index.rst

 =======
 :func:`mne.datasets.eyelink.data_path`

-A small example dataset from a pupillary light reflex experiment.
-Both EEG (EGI) and eye-tracking (SR Research EyeLink; ASCII format) data were recorded and stored in separate files.
+Two small example datasets of eye-tracking data from SR Research EyeLink. the "eeg-et" dataset contains both EEG (EGI) and eye-tracking (ASCII format) data recorded from a pupillary light reflex experiment, stored in separate files.
 1 participant fixated on the screen while short light flashes appeared.
 Event onsets were recorded by a photodiode attached to the screen and were sent to both the EEG and eye-tracking systems.
+The second dataset, in the "freeviewing" directory, contains only eye-tracking data (ASCII format) from 1 participant who was free-viewing a natural scene.

 .. topic:: Examples

     * :ref:`tut-eyetrack`
+    * :ref:`tut-eyetrack-heatmap`

 References
 ==========